nongporloris/faceRecognition/README.md

 - Backend Deployment (https://pcn-smart-brain-backend.onrender.com)

-    Smart brain backend use Render platform to deploy NodeJS files and use PostgresSQL of  Render to be the database of the website.
+    Smart brain backend use Render platform to deploy NodeJS files and use PostgresSQL of  Render to be the database of the web application.
 For create the schema inside the database (https://medium.com/geekculture/how-to-create-and-connect-to-a-postgresql-database-with-render-and-pgadmin-577b326fd19d).

     ![image](https://user-images.githubusercontent.com/80881226/225684497-a90376e0-b339-4f1a-a111-ba031314465c.png)